 Today, my son graduated from preschool…there was a time I didn’t know if this would be possible—there was a time I didn’t even know if he’d make it out of the hospital.
 I’m writing from a new town, where we moved because my husband wanted to seek a better financial situation, in case we’d need to take care of our son for the rest of his life.

-We don’t believe that will be the case anymore…Praise God for that!
+He has met so many goals, praise God for that!
 But we still have many challenges and unknowns.
-And in the beginning of this journey there were so many uncertainties.
+And in the beginning of this journey there were so many more uncertainties.

 His hand in the details